calestialgem/rainfall.cc/Thrice.md

 symbol definitions.

 File extension of a source is `.tr`.
-Name of a source can only contain the lower and upper case versions of the letters in the English alphabet and it should be written in `PascalCase`.
+Name of a source can only contain the lower and upper case versions of the letters in the English alphabet and decimal digits.
+It must start with an upper case letter.

 ## Modules